siberianfox/tinygwiki/JSON-Operation.md

 This page describes JSON operation in TinyG firmware version 0.95.
 This page provides a JSON cheat sheet and an overview of JSON operation.
 See [JSON Details](https://github.com/synthetos/TinyG/wiki/JSON-Details) for the real nuts and bolts.

 # JSON Cheat Sheet
 This table summarizes using JSON for [configuration and commands](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration).
-Details are provided in the subsquent sections.
+Details are provided in the subsequent sections.

 	Request | Response | Description
 	---------|--------------|-------------